 In September 2015, legal counsel for Rally advised that Rally has determined not to remit their share of the 2014 expenditures on the Shunsby property and that they understand by electing not to remit their share, their interest will undergo dilution accordingly.
 Management of BWR has applied an industry standard dilution formula to Rally's shortfall and recalculated their respective interest.
-As of November 30, 2021 using the dilution adjustment formula, the Company estimated its current interest level to be 70.31%.

 The 20 patent claims that comprise the Shunsby property are registered in the name of Hage Corporate Services Inc. and have been since BWR acquired the project in 2012.
 On October 4, 2019, BWR entered into a share purchase agreement with the shareholders of Hage Corporate Services Inc. to acquire Hage Corporate Services Inc. Effective October 4, 2019, BWR now owns 100% interest in Hage Corporate Services Inc., and BWR will maintain this Ontario corporation in good standing.
 The vendors retained the 1.5% Net Smelter Royalty.
 The Company continues to remit the annual lease payment of \$1,258.
-As of November 30, 2021 using the dilution adjustment formula, the Company estimated its current interest level to be 70.31%.
+As of November 30, 2022 using the dilution adjustment formula, the Company estimated its current interest level to be 70.40%.